LeoIta/Angular/src/documentation/forms.md

 ![form Controls sync](../assets/syncrhronized-form-controls.jpg "form Controls sync").

-In case you want to group the controls in groups, in ts we use `FormGroup()`
+In case you want to group the controls in groups, in ts you use `FormGroup()`

 ```
 this.myForm = new FormGroup({